signalfx/signalfx-nodejs/README.md

 Make the following changes to example/index.html
 ```
-replace 'YOUR USER TOKEN' with your own token.
+replace 'ORG_ACCESS_TOKEN' with your own token.
 replace 'cpu.utilization' with an appropriate metric as necessary.
 ```